coding-to-music/personal-code-search-nextjs-s3-firebase/README.md

 # personal-code-search-nextjs-s3-firebase

+Works: Saves to mongodb and uploads to S3, however does not display the images in the list.
+Requires S3 bucket to be open and does not use access-key or secret-key.

 # 🚀 Categorize all your favorite code snippets and search them with predefined tags on your own. 🚀

 https://github.com/coding-to-music/personal-code-search-nextjs-s3-firebase